Born in the UK but also holding Australian citizenship and now splitting my time between the UK, S. E. Asia and Australia.

 Image Resource Management

-This service offers advice, training and practical solutions to collate, edit, catalogue and resource an organisation’s image collection.
-Drafting organisational photographic policy can also be completed.
+Advice, staff training and practical solutions to collate, edit, catalogue and resource an organisation’s image collection.
+I can design and draft organisational photographic policy to suit specific tailored requirements.

 - RISC training